National Childcare Scheme (NCS)

 Key points about the universal subsidy

-- It is available to parents with any income level and it is not means tested
+- It is available to parents of any income level and it is not means tested

 - Children must be attending a childcare provider who is registered with Tusla